 A common scenario looks like this:

-A proper investigation often requires:
+A proper investigation can require:

+Texas regulators are aware of conflicts of interest in the mold industry.
 Under Texas Occupations Code §1958.155, a company cannot perform both mold assessment and mold remediation on the same project to prevent inspectors from recommending unnecessary work that they would profit from.
+The law exists specifically to prevent financial incentives from influencing inspection results.
+But the law does not prevent real estate agents from recommending inspectors.
+So the burden falls on the buyer to ensure their inspection is independent.

+Finding mold during due diligence isn’t always a bad thing.
+It can actually give buyers leverage.
 In Texas real estate transactions, sellers must disclose known material defects through the Seller’s Disclosure Notice under Texas Property Code §5.008.

 If mold is discovered during inspection, buyers typically have several options: